CtrlK

 Workflow Clarity

-The workflow is clearly sequenced through Phases A-E with explicit validation checkpoints (Phase B has a STOP condition, state persistence at end of Phase E, recovery check at initialization).
-The feedback loop of review → implement → re-review is well-defined with clear termination conditions.
+The workflow is clearly sequenced through Phases A-E with explicit validation checkpoints (Phase B has a STOP condition, state persistence at end of Phase E), recovery via REVIEW_STATE.json, and clear termination criteria.
+The feedback loop (review → fix → re-review) is the core of the skill and is well-defined.

 3 / 3